 Q. Tell us about Child First.
 How does it differ from other home-visiting programs?

-Child First targets high-need families who have underlying challenges and traumas and provides intensive services that aren’t available in other home-visiting models.
-The team includes a master’s-level clinician with experience in clinical psychology, mental health counseling and/or social work, and a care coordinator.
+A. Child First targets high-need families who have underlying challenges and traumas and provides intensive services that aren’t available in other home-visiting models.
+The team includes a master’s‑level clinician with experience in clinical psychology, mental health counseling and/or social work, and a care coordinator.
 They serve as family partners and advocates.

 The clinician provides Child-Parent Psychotherapy, helping the caregiver learn how to respond to a child’s needs in a sensitive and emotionally supportive way.
 They do role-playing activities and discuss ways to approach challenging situations.
 They provide mentoring and coaching sessions.